 Year 2: Phase 6

-Year 1 - completing Phase 3, Phase 5 and Phase 5 alternatives
+Year 1 - recap Phase 3, Phase 5 and Phase 5 alternatives

-Year 2 - completing Phase 5, Phase 5 alternatives, Phase 6
+Year 2 - completing Phase 5 and key alternatives until end of Autumn term, Phase 6

 Working with parents